kelveden/ring-jwt/README.md

 If a `find-token-fn` function is not specified in the options the default behaviour is to look for the token as the bearer token given in the `Authorization` header (i.e. an `Authorization` HTTP header of the form "Bearer TOKEN")

+## Other goodies

+Keys for use with [Integrant](https://github.com/weavejester/integrant) or [Duct](https://github.com/duct-framework/duct) are available in [ovotech/duct.middleware.ring-jwt](https://github.com/ovotech/duct.middleware.ring-jwt).

 ## Useful links

 * [JSON Web Tokens - JWT Specification](https://tools.ietf.org/html/rfc7519)